Listonic Logo

 Foods not to eat

-• Trans Fats: Found in some processed foods.
+• Trans Fats: Found in some processed and fast foods.

 Main benefits